usefulness/ktlint-gradle-plugin/README.md

 - `chunkSize` - defines how many files will be processed by a single gradle worker in parallel
 - `baselineFile` - points at location of baseline file containing _known_ offenses that will be ignored during `lintKotlin` task execution
 - `ignoreFilesUnderBuildDir` - This allows to ignore generated sources.
 This is a workaround for https://youtrack.jetbrains.com/issue/KT-45161.
 Setting the value to `false` restores default behavior and will run ktlint against all sources returned by KGP
+- `editorConfigValidation` - One of `None`, `PrintWarningLogs`, `BuildFailure`.
-- `showEditorconfigWarnings` - Prints warnings when none of the _typical_ editorconfig location contain `root=true` entry.
-This is highly recommended to the builds are deterministic across machine
+  - Currently, this only validates if any of the _typical_ editorconfig location contain `root=true` entry.
+This is highly recommended to ensure the builds are deterministic across machines

 ### Customizing Tasks